zityhub/deploy-script/README.md

 We are currently publishing the npm packages inside GitHub Packages.
 All the tagged commits generate a package which is stored inside the private registry and make it available to other projects.
 To generate a new version you must use in the master branch `pnpm version [major|minor|patch]` to update the version and generate the expected tag.
-Don't forgot to push the new commit and tag with `git push origin master --tags`, CircleCI will make the magic (build, test and publish).
+Don't forgot to push the new commit and tag with `git push origin main --tags`, CircleCI will make the magic (build, test and publish).